waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

 Please using vi to open the /etc/security/limits.conf file.
 Here are some limitations for oracle and grid user.
 When Oracle partner install Oracle databases .
 They always modified those parameters.
-We just need to check the content .
-  But one parameter “@oinstall – memlock 104857600” that’s for hughpage use .
+We just need to check the content .But one parameter “@oinstall – memlock 104857600” that’s for hughpage use .
 We need add by our own (most of Oracle partners didn’t enable this for customers)

 ``grid soft nproc 131072``